 Host an Educator on Your Project

 Share your knowledge and passion for science!
 Researchers can host a PolarTREC teacher in the field and share their knowledge of polar research in both formal classrooms and informal educational settings around the world.
 By including a PolarTREC teacher, the research team gains a trained and enthusiastic helping hand in the field, an expert in communication and outreach to share their science, and connections between the science and the education communities.

 Researchers working in the polar regions can apply to host a PolarTREC teacher on their scientific expeditions in the Arctic or in Antarctica.
 Researchers do not incur any additional costs to their project, but can gain a lot from the inclusion of a teacher on their project.

-The application for researchers to host PolarTREC teachers is generally available each fall for the upcoming arctic and Antarctic field seasons.
-If you are interested in hosting a PolarTREC teacher, but missed the application deadline, please contact PolarTREC Project Managers at info [at] polartrec [dot] com or 907-474-1600 to discuss your individual situation.
+The application for researchers to host PolarTREC teachers is generally available late summer for the upcoming arctic and Antarctic field seasons.
+If you are interested in hosting a PolarTREC teacher, please contact PolarTREC Project Managers at info [at] polartrec.com to discuss your individual situation.

 Mentor Pre- and In-Service Educators

 You do not have to host a teacher on your expedition to serve as a content expert or mentor to pre- and in-service teachers interested in improving their knowledge of polar science.
-Through the C-ISE Online Learning Community and the CARE Network, researchers serve as valuable contributors as presenters or just someone willing to be contacted to answer questions or review science material for a lesson plan.
+Through the alumni and extended networks, researchers serve as valuable contributors as presenters or just someone willing to be contacted to answer questions or review science material for a lesson plan.

-If you are interested in serving as a content expert, please email info [at] polartrec [dot] com.
+If you are interested in serving as a content expert, please email info [at] polartrec.com.
 Please include your name, contact information, and a brief description of your scientific interests.

 Conduct Education and Outreach Activities

 PolarTREC is a continually growing network of teachers, scientists, and other polar professionals.
 If you are interested in making connections to teachers in or near your community, let us know!